Brsrld/ECommerseAppZamazom/README.md

 # ECommerseAppZamazom

-I tried to use MVVM architecture design pattern in this app.Also I used cocuapods dependency manager.
+I tried to use MVVM architecture design pattern in this app.Also I used cocoapods dependency manager.
 I downloaded images with kingfisher framework and I stored products datas with firebase components.

 ######Scenes######